slimphp/Slim/docs/caching-etag.markdown

         echo "This will be cached after the initial request!";
     });

-That’s it.
+That's it.
 Make sure the unique ETag ID *is unique for the given resource*.
 Also make sure the ETag unique ID changes as your resource changes; otherwise, the HTTP client will continue serving its outdated cache.